 To reduce and prevent 911 calls by identifying the root cause of EMS system reliance through the client’s perspective and then addressing those needs by activating and collaborating with community resources.

-The collaboration of many to form a community to care for the whole person.
+The collaboration between the Tucson Fire Department and Tucson Medical Center to form a community to care for the whole person.

 PLEASE NOTE THAT ONLY TUCSON FIRE FIELD CREWS MAY REFER CLIENTS TO TC3